codetricity/s5d9-hacking/docs/monitoring/starting.md

 * First connect the Ethernet port on the board to an Ethernet port on a network router which is internet enabled.

-* Tehn open a web browser and go to [www.renesas.com/iotsandbox/S5D9/getstarted](www.renesas.com/iotsandbox/S5D9/getstarted).
+* Then open a web browser and go to: [www.renesas.com/iotsandbox/S5D9/getstarted](www.renesas.com/iotsandbox/S5D9/getstarted)

 * Enter your board’s Thing Name into the field marked “Enter Thing Name here…” and press the “Try it now!” button.